Director: Lee Isaac Chung Run Time: 115 min. Rating: PG-13

 Award-winning writer and director Lee Isaac Chung grew up on a small farm in Lincoln, Arkansas.
 He received his BA in biology at Yale University and his MFA in film studies at the University of Utah.
 His work deals with memory, family, and authentic human experiences.

-His highly acclaimed debut feature was the Rwandan family drama Munyurangabo, a collaboration with his filmmaking students in Kigali and the first narrative feature film in the Kinyarwanda language.
-The film premiered at Cannes, and Chung was selected for the New Directors/New Films series at Lincoln Center and the Museum of Modern Art.
-He was also nominated for the Someone to Watch Award at the Independent Spirit Awards.
+His highly acclaimed debut feature was the Rwandan family drama Munyurangabo (2007), a collaboration with his filmmaking students in Kigali and the first narrative feature film in the Kinyarwanda language.
+The film premiered at Cannes, and Chung was selected for the New Directors/New Films series at Lincoln Center and the Museum of Modern Art, and he was nominated for the Someone to Watch Award at the Independent Spirit Awards.

-His follow-up features include Lucky Life based on the poetry of Gerald Stern and Abigail Harm, a modern story inspired by the Korean folktale “The Woodcutter and the Nymph.”
-He revisited Rwanda in the documentary I Have Seen My Last Born, a moving portrayal of a man navigating life in a changing country.
-Among his current projects, Chung is currently writing an adaptation of the universally acclaimed 2016 anime feature Your Name.
+His follow-up features include Lucky Life (2010) based on the poetry of Gerald Stern and Abigail Harm (2012), a modern story inspired by the Korean folktale “The Woodcutter and the Nymph.”
+He revisited Rwanda in the documentary I Have Seen My Last Born (2015), a moving portrayal of a man navigating life in a changing country.